sematext/docs/docs/logs/rsyslog.md

 ## Configuring Inputs

-First, configure rsyslog to receive logs that you'd like to send to Logsene.
+First, configure rsyslog to receive logs that you'd like to send to Sematext.
 The most common input module is [imuxsock](http://www.rsyslog.com/doc/imuxsock.html), which will take logs from your local /dev/log socket.
 To start listening on local logs, add this line at the beginning of your **/etc/rsyslog.conf**: